2014 Cairo hotel gang rape case: Incident details

 According to the testimonies circulated, the incident dates back to February 2014.
-At the afterparty of the famous 'Tea Dance' party at Fairmont Nile City hotel, a group of young men belonging to wealthy families, slipped GHB (the date rape drug) in a young woman's drink, gang raped her lifeless body, drawing and signing their initials on her body.
+At the afterparty of the famous 'Tea Dance' party at Fairmont Nile City hotel, a group of young men belonging to wealthy families, slipped GHB (the date rape drug) in a young woman's drink, gang raped her unconscious body, drawing and signing their initials on her body.
 They also propped her around the hotel room, placing shampoo bottles on her, treating her like an inanimate object.
 They proudly video taped the entire crime and proudly circulated it for years by email.

 The men involved in the crime are: Amr Faris Komy, Amr Hussein & Khaled Mahmoud (brothers), Omar Hafez, and Ahmed Toulan (who slipped the drug in her drink) and Amr Sedawy (her close friend at the time who was behind the camera).

 Social media outrage

 In July 2020, the Instagram page that successfully broadcast the testimonies against Ahmed Bassam Zaki, resulting in his arrest, started alluding to a video-taped gang rape crime that happened in February 2014, asking people to turn in the video evidence for it.
 Over the following few days, people on social media began to slowly give details of the actual crime this was referring to.
 After all, this had been widely circulated.
 More details came out about this being a serial crime for these men, and that they had done this quite frequently over the past 10 years, and that there were many more men involved.

 After one full month of this social media outbreak, the public was getting frustrated about why these men had not been arrested yet.
 Word had already spread that most of them had fled the country.
 On August 24, 2020, the Egyptian prosecution officially announced the wanted arrest of 9 men involved in the Fairmont crime (including 3 men involved in a related gang rape crime).
 A few days later, it was reported that a few of the witnesses in the case were also detained.